Computed Tomography

 AHDB will support breeders in getting this done, including the provision of additional funding towards genotyping costs.

-- For Suffolk and Hampshire Down breeders, please genotype through your Breed Society; £20/sample will be provided to contribute towards genotyping costs.
+- For Charollais breeders, Suffolk and Hampshire Down breeders, please genotype your sheep through your Breed Society; up to £24/sample (incl.
+VAT) will be provided to contribute towards genotyping costs.
+The funding of this work will be administered through your Breed Society.

-- For other breeds, unless breeders have access to alternative methods of blood/tissue sampling, we will ask the CT unit to take nasal swabs at CT scanning time.
-AHDB will decide which animals they wish to genotype and where genotyped, AHDB will cover the genotyping cost.
-There is no AHDB requirement for Texel sheep to be genotyped.
+- For other breeds, unless breeders ask to use alternative methods of blood/tissue sampling, we will ask the CT unit to take nasal swabs at CT scanning time.
+AHDB will decide which animals they wish to genotype and where genotyped, AHDB will cover the genotyping cost for these animals.

-HCC funding in Wales in 2023
+HCC funding in Wales in 2025 is currently being decided

 Are your lambs eligible for CT scanning and the relevant subsidy?